 To block a remote agency, need, event, advanced event, or advanced-event need from being displayed on your site:

-- From the admin panel, open the item you want to block.
+- From the site manager panel, open the item you want to block.

-- For the Show the ... need on my site setting at the top of your screen, toggle to OFF.
+- For the Show this ... need on my site setting at the top of your screen, toggle to OFF.

 - Click Submit.